hollyhudson/personal_tools/README.md

 `proxy.sh`

+This might only be working with Safari?
+I need to test it again.

 Sets up or turns off a web proxy in MacOs.
 To make this work you'll also want to set up a rule in your `~/.ssh/config` file, replacing the example stuff with the info for the server you want to proxy through:

 ```